New Connection Information

 Pagosa Springs, CO 81147

 Building a Multi-Dwelling or Commercial Building?
-Use the forms below
+In addition to the Connection Permit Request Form (above), complete the forms below

 New Connection Fees

 This is typically a one-time fee assessed when water and/or wastewater service has been requested, as in new construction.
 For multi-dwelling & commercial buildings, the Meter Sizing Worksheet determines meter size and E.U. assessment.
 A Single Family residence is always considered as one E.U.

 When a new service connection is requested, the following fees also apply: